daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 ```

 ##### setProperty
-This method is for changing the report interval. the unit of report interval value is msec.
-Thing+ Portal
+This method is for changing the report interval.
+The unit of reporting interval values is msec.
+The Thing+ Portal
 provides the UI for changing the report interval.

 >setProperty params